 The best Apple Watch is the latest Apple Watch — the Series 6.
 Not only does the Apple Watch 6 benefit from Apple’s activity tracking sensors, FDA-approved ECG monitor, an always-on display and dedicated App Store, but it’s the first Apple Watch with a blood oxygen reader.
 It can also be charged in just 90 minutes.

-You won't get most of these features on the Apple Watch SE, but the mid-range option is still a good Apple Watch Series 5 replacement.
+You won't get most of these features on the Apple Watch SE, but the mid-range option is still a good Apple Watch Series 5 replacement and the best Apple Watch for first-time users.
 It starts at $279, and offers the cheapest entry point to an Apple Watch with LTE, $329.
 Plus it benefits from all the best Apple Watch apps and watchOS 7's sleep tracking tools and new watch faces.

 As does the Apple Watch Series 3, which, over three years later, is still available.
 The Series 3 is starting to age out, but it can do a lot for its $199 price tag.
 It has GPS, fitness tracking and is swim-proof, so it's still the best Apple Watch for the price.
 Apple has discontinued the Apple Watch 3 with LTE option, though.